anushadatta/PizzaRush/README.md

 The Student or Teacher can login to the Pizza Rush Application by entering his/her Username and Password.
 The user domain(student/teacher) shall be automatically determined upon login, and does not need to be mentioned.

 ## Grading System
-●	The student shall be graded based on the active involvement in playing the game - which will be quantitatively measured by the points accumulated, individually for each section.
+* The student shall be graded based on the active involvement in playing the game - which will be quantitatively measured by the points accumulated, individually for each section.
-●	There shall be a grading deadline set for each math topic.
+* There shall be a grading deadline set for each math topic, which is entitely upto the discretion of the teacher.
-●	The points accumulated in that section  by that deadline shall determine the grade based on the grading rubric available to the student.
+* The points accumulated in that math section by that deadline shall determine the grade based on the grading rubric available to the student.
-●	The points accumulated shall be reset to 0 once the deadline has elapsed, and the grade has been decided.
+* The points accumulated in that math section shall be reset to 0 once the deadline has elapsed, and the grade has been decided.
+After which, a new deadline may be introduced.
-●	The deadline shall be renewed regularly at the teacher’s discretion.
+* The deadline shall be renewed regularly at the teacher’s discretion.

 ## Solving Questions
-●	The student must be able to select the math topic and difficulty level for which he/she wants to solve questions for.
+* The student is able to select the math topic and difficulty level for which they wants to solve questions for.
-●	The difficulty levels must only be accessed sequentially, and are locked from access until a certain point threshold for that section is reached.
+* The difficulty levels must only be accessed sequentially, and are locked from access until a certain point threshold for that section is reached.
-●	The user must see a story context for the question before the question is displayed.
+* The student will see a story context for the question before the question is displayed, which will introduce the game aspect.
-●	There is a story context for each individual question.
+* There is a story context for each individual question.
-●	The story context shall consist of a game world and character, which is randomly assigned to a user, and changes with every question.
+* The story context shall consist of a game world and character, which is randomly assigned to a user, and changes with every question.
-●	The user must then be directed to the question screen, which consists of a multiple choice question, 4 answers and a hint option.
+* The user must then be directed to the question screen, which consists of a question, 4 answers and a hint option.
+The question shall build on the sotry context and may be MCQ, interactive numerical or interactival area based.

+The points earned per questions answered by the user shall be determined by the points ruberic below:
 <table style="width:100%">
   <tr>
     <th>Difficulty Level</th>